Fantastic Planet: Critical response

 Fantastic Planet has received generally positive reviews.
-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 91% based on 32 reviews with an average rating of 7.24/10.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 91% based on 35 reviews with an average rating of 7.4/10.
 The site's critical consensus reads "Fantastic Planet is an animated epic that is by turns surreal and lovely, fantastic and graceful".

 Howard Thompson of The New York Times wrote that the film offers "original, thoughtful, often strong (but tasteful) animation".
 Kevin Thomas of the Los Angeles Times called it "disquieting, eerie and vastly imaginative."
-Gene Siskel of the Chicago Tribune, on the other hand, gave the film one-and-a-half stars out of four and called it "an animated piece of science-fiction pretending to be a Meaningful Statement … According to publicists for the film, the visuals and story begin to make sense if your mind is chemically altered.
+Gene Siskel of the Chicago Tribune, on the other hand, gave the film one-and-a-half stars out of four and called it "an animated piece of science-fiction pretending to be a Meaningful Statement ...
+According to publicists for the film, the visuals and story begin to make sense if your mind is chemically altered.
 I doubt it."

-Among retrospective reviews, Carson Lund of Slant Magazine gave the film a score of three-and-a-half out of five possible stars, writing that "by the film’s conclusion, it’s hard to feel comfortable with similar episodes on our own imperfect planet".
+Among retrospective reviews, Carson Lund of Slant Magazine gave the film a score of three-and-a-half out of five possible stars, writing that "by the film's conclusion, it's hard to feel comfortable with similar episodes on our own imperfect planet".
 Mike D'Angelo of The A.V.
-Club gave the film a rating of "B+", writing that "Fantastic Planet [should] seem extremely dated, yet it’s ultimately too singular to feel beholden to a particular era.
+Club gave the film a rating of "B+", writing that "Fantastic Planet [should] seem extremely dated, yet it's ultimately too singular to feel beholden to a particular era.
 It truly earns the adjective in its title".
 Alan Morrison of Empire gave the film four out of five stars and called it "Surreal and wonderful in a way not often seen from Europe".

 Maitland McDonagh of TV Guide gave the film three out of four stars, calling it an "Eerie, surreal and a welcome respite from Disney-style animation".
 Scott Thill of Wired called the film "a sterling example of the trippy animation ambition of the late '60s and early '70s".
 Gary Dauphin of The Village Voice wrote that "Although the visuals are worth the ticket alone, Fantastic Planet also crackles with emotional and political resonance".
 Paul Trandahl of Common Sense Media gave the film a rating of four out of five stars, calling the film "A jarring examination of racism and intolerance".
 In 2016, Fantastic Planet was ranked the 36th greatest animated movie ever by Rolling Stone.

+The film was used as inspiration in designing the world of the video game Pikmin.
+In 1996, the alternative rock band Failure named their third album after the film.
+In 2014, rapper Mac Miller used the soundtrack of the film in his song "Insomniak" included on his mixtape Faces.
+Hip-hop artist Madlib cites the movie as an influence.

 Accolades

-The film won the Special Prize at the 1973 Cannes Film Festival.
+The film won the Special Prize at the 1973 Cannes Film Festival after two nominations.